Building material

 Building material is material used for construction.
-Many naturally occurring substances, such as clay, rocks, sand, wood, and even twigs and leaves, have been used to construct buildings.
+Many naturally occurring substances, such as clay, rocks, sand, wood, and even twigs and leaves, have been used to construct buildings and other structures, like bridges.
 Apart from naturally occurring materials, many man-made products are in use, some more and some less synthetic.
 The manufacturing of building materials is an established industry in many countries and the use of these materials is typically segmented into specific specialty trades, such as carpentry, insulation, plumbing, and roofing work.
 They provide the make-up of habitats and structures including homes.

 The total cost of building materials

-In history, there are trends in building materials from being natural to becoming more man-made and composite; biodegradable to imperishable; indigenous (local) to being transported globally; repairable to disposable; chosen for increased levels of fire-safety, and improved seismic resistance.
-These trends tend to increase the initial and long term economic, ecological, energy, and social costs of building materials.
+In history, there are trends in building materials from being natural to becoming more human-made and composite; biodegradable to imperishable; indigenous (local) to being transported globally; repairable to disposable; chosen for increased levels of fire-safety, and improved seismic resistance.
+These trends tend to increase the initial and long-term economic, ecological, energy, and social costs of building materials.

 Economic costs

-Initial economic cost of building materials is the purchase price.
+The initial economic cost of building materials is the purchase price.
 This is often what governs decision making about what materials to use.
 Sometimes people take into consideration the energy savings or durability of the materials and see the value of paying a higher initial cost in return for a lower lifetime cost.
 For example, an asphalt shingle roof costs less than a metal roof to install, but the metal roof will last longer so the lifetime cost is less per year.
 Some materials may require more care than others, maintaining costs specific to some materials may also influence the final decision.
 Risks when considering lifetime cost of a material is if the building is damaged such as by fire or wind, or if the material is not as durable as advertised.
 The cost of materials should be taken into consideration to bear the risk to buy combustive materials to enlarge the lifetime.
 It is said that, "if it must be done, it must be done well".